hoghug/shopify-store-shortcuts/README.md

-# Shopify Preview Bar Toggle
+# Shopify Store Shortcuts

-A Chrome extension that hides/shows the Shopify theme preview bar with a single click.
-The extension icon shows an open eye when the bar is visible and a closed eye when hidden.

-Hovering over the icon shows the theme name and role (e.g. "Dawn (unpublished)").
+A Chrome extension that adds a handy toolbar menu to any Shopify storefront.
+Toggle the theme preview bar, jump straight to admin pages (Themes, Content, Metaobjects, Products, and more), open the theme editor for the page you're viewing, and copy the current theme ID — all from a single popup.
+Every shortcut can be shown, hidden, or reordered in the built-in settings panel.

 ## Install